Belize Is Offering Free Trips To Any Locals Fleeing The ’Area 51 Raid’

 Seems worrisome.
 Right?

-One of the many reasons this is a bad idea is that the nearest town, Rachel, has a population of 54, no gas station, and a single 10-room hotel.
+One of the many reasons this is a bad idea is that the nearest town — Rachel, Nevada — has a population of 54, no gas station, and a single 10-room hotel.
 Meaning the locals of the small rural town are understandably freaked out over the potential influx of people.
 But if you’re one of the 54 residents of Rachel, fear not — the Belize Tourism Board is offering a temporary refuge in Belize for 10 residents of Rachel.

 The free retreat includes airfare and hotel accommodations in Belize from September 19th through the 21st, offering you the perfect window of time to avoid a stampede of idiots about to invade your town after the U.S. military turns them away.